In Exercises 3–6, construct the indicated confidence interval for... | Channels for Pearson+

 Normal Distribution

 The normal distribution is a continuous probability distribution characterized by its bell-shaped curve, defined by its mean and standard deviation.
-When constructing confidence intervals, if the sample size is small (typically n < 30) and the population standard deviation is known, the t-distribution is often used instead of the normal distribution, especially when the underlying population is normally distributed.
+When constructing confidence intervals for the population mean, if the sample size is large (typically n > 30) or the population is normally distributed, the sample mean can be assumed to follow a normal distribution, allowing for the use of z-scores.

 Recommended video: